Mayberry: Specific features

 However, this conflicts with the comment made by choir director John Masters to Andy Taylor, that "there's got to be a decent tenor in a town of two-thousand people" in the episode The Song Festers – season 4, episode 20.
 And, in season 7, episode 23 ("The Statue"), Howard Sprague refers to a population of 1,800.

+Because the county and the town both have the same name, it's possible that the county's population is 5,360 and the town's is somewhere between 1,800 and 2,000.